Protecting Consumers.

 PRESIDENT / EXECUTIVE DIRECTOR

 Chidi E. Ike is a senior member of the Bar in Nigeria and has been in active legal practice for over three decades.
-He is a Fellow of ICRP and ICMC and a notary public of Nigeria.
+He is a Fellow of ICRP and ICMC and a Notary Public of Nigeria.

 He has authored numerous articles and books on consumer rights and related issues, contributing substantially to the body of knowledge in this field in Nigeria.
-His vision and commitment to a just marketplace for every Nigerian consumer were the driving force behind the founding of ICRP.
+His vision and commitment to a just marketplace for every Nigerian consumer were the driving forces behind the founding of ICRP.

 KNOW YOUR RIGHTS